 How we manage safety at all levels of our business:

-- In 2016, we successfully implemented Helplines in all home credit markets to provide support and guidance for agents and staff concerned about their safety or wellbeing.
+- We have helplines in all home credit markets to provide support and guidance for agents and staff concerned about their safety or wellbeing.

-- The Group Loss Prevention Committee sets policy and monitors performance.
-It reports every six months to the Country Management Team which is chaired by the Chief Executive Officer.
+- The Group Loss Prevention Committee meets on a quarterly basis and is responsible for setting policy and monitoring performance.
+The Committee reports to the Country Management Team which is chaired by the Chief Executive Officer.

 - Each market has its own Safety Committee, responsible for monitoring safety and ensuring Group policy matches local legislation.

 - Operational managers hold meetings at regional level and below to consult with workers, assess localised risks and deliver appropriate training and advice.